White Working Class: Overcoming Class Cluelessness in America | nwLaborPress

 By Don McIntosh

 What could a University of California law professor have to say about the white working class?
 Quite a lot, actually.
 In the days after Trump’s election, Joan Williams wrote an essay about “What So Many People Don’t Get About the U.S. Working Class” that went viral, with 3.2 million people reading it online.
 Now it’s been developed into a book, “White Working Class: Overcoming Class Cluelessness in America.”
-I interviewed her by phone about the book May 24.
+I interviewed her May 24 by phone about the book.

 Why did you write this book?